nchristiny/nchristiny.github.io/_posts/2016-05-03-mongo-bongo.md

 {% endhighlight %}

 ## Gotcha #2
 MongoDB and by extension Mongoid uses the `_id` field as the analogue to the more familiar `id` in SQL tables.
-The `_id` field consists an OjectId[^fn-4] hexadecimal that increments but not one by one as regular SQL tables, although they are sequential.
+The `_id` field consists an ObjectId[^fn-4] hexadecimal that increments sequentially, but not one by one as we are used to with ordinary `id` attribute integers.

 For example, a typical newly-created object on a new database could have the `_id` field of: